openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 Please note the following caveats or limitations

 * The binding does *not* act as Modbus slave (e.g. as Modbus TCP server).
 * The binding *does* support Modbus RTU over Modbus TCP, (also known as "Modbus over TCP/IP" or "Modbus over TCP" or "Modbus RTU/IP"), as well as normal "Modbus TCP".
-Alternatively, you can use a Virtual Serial Port Server, to emulate a COM Port and Bind it with openHAB using Modbus Serial.

 ## Background Material